CCEP

 Complementing the circular economy model, we integrate Social Norms Theory, which leverages the power of peer influence and social expectations to encourage positive environmental behaviors.
 Highlighting what others in the community are doing can significantly increase individual willingness to participate in sustainability efforts.

-Sustainable Living Program
+The Sustainable Living Program

 How we drive change